mmaklai/medelite-facility-snapshot/README.md

 - **STR/LT Hospitalization Metrics (Facility Specific)** - Per-facility short-term and long-term hospitalization/ED scores are not exposed through any public CMS Provider Data Catalog API endpoint.
 The app currently displays state and national averages (sourced from the CMS State/US Averages dataset xcdc-v8bm), with facility-specific rows marked as "Not Reported" , consistent with how CMS Care Compare itself handles facilities without sufficient claims volume.
 A future enhancement could explore scraping the Care Compare web interface or requesting a bulk data export directly from CMS.

 - **PDF Hyperlinks** -  The Medicare Care Compare link in the exported PDF is dynamically generated using the searched CCN (e.g., https://www.medicare.gov/care-compare/details/nursing-home/686123).
 Clicking it requires a PDF viewer that supports embedded hyperlinks (Adobe Acrobat, Chrome PDF viewer).

+- **Star Rating Accuracy** - Ratings reflect live CMS data at the time of lookup.
+The reference PDF included in the project brief was generated from an earlier CMS data snapshot and may show different values for the same facility.

 ---